Oct

 Leaders of Social Justice in Education: Theory to Practice

-Course Dates: January 11 through May 3, 2025, with (2) in-person sessions to open and close the program at Hanahau’oli School, plus (7) Virtual class sessions (please see class dates and times below)
+Course Dates: January 18 through May 3, 2025, with (2) in-person sessions to open and close the program at Hanahau’oli School, plus (7) Virtual class sessions (please click on the “Learn more and apply” button below to view the detailed schedule)

 Cost: $142 for 3 UHM credits; $100 refundable deposit if not pursuing credits.